 This should indeed work in nearly all cases, assuming OP maintains a residential address in the USA and doesn’t register as a resident somewhere else.

 It's technically true but you pay taxes where you are the tax resident.
-So in general (check country), if you stay 183 days in your country of residence/work then you should be ok to fuck off elsewhere no problem.
+So in general (check country), if you stay 183 days in your country of residence/work then you should be ok to frick off elsewhere no problem.
 Do check the country laws where you are going as well, just in case.

 >you pay taxes where you are the tax resident